-To break this cycle, the only scientific way – as promoted by the World Health Organisation – is to systematically “domesticate” a few stray dogs living in your area and get them sterilized and vaccinated.
-These dogs will not only guard your area from other dogs (and monkeys) which may be rabid or unsterilised but also keep pests and rodents under control.
-The stray dog population in your community will be stable and slowly reduces.
+The only scientific way to break this cycle – as promoted by the World Health Organisation – is to systematically “domesticate” a few stray dogs living in your area and get them sterilized and vaccinated.

 Our practical step-wise approach yielded results!

 In 2017, the Residents’ Welfare Association (RWA) in our colony created a committee to manage the stray dogs.
 We developed a systematic and methodical step-wise approach to control the dog population and reduce nuisance for residents.
 Prevention of harm to humans and animals was the main goal.
 Currently our colony is puppy-free and rabies free.
 We are now jointly working to become litter-/poop-free and animal cruelty-free.

 - Map and identify your community dogs and their caregivers and keep online records updated.